 The Global Talent visa also offers fast-tracked settlement in the UK for eligible individuals.
 If you meet the criteria as a talented individual, you may be eligible for UK settlement after 3 years.
 If you are considered a promising talent, you may be eligible after 5 years.
 With settlement, you are on the path to naturalise as a British citizen.

 What is the Global Talent visa?

-The Global Talent route as been designed to attract talented and promising professionals in the fields of science, digital technology and arts and culture who want to come to the UK to work.
+Replacing the Tier 1 (Exceptional Talent) visa in 2020, the Global Talent route was designed to attract talented and promising professionals in the fields of science, digital technology and arts and culture to work in the UK.

-UK employers are expected to take advantage of the new route as an alternative to hiring under the Tier 2 (General) visa for skilled workers, since the Global Talent route does not require sponsorship by an employer and organisations hiring individuals under the Global Talent route will not have to pay the Immigration Skills Charge.
+For employers, the Global Talent route offers a flexible and less onerous alternative to hiring under the Skilled Worker Visa, since the Global Talent route does not require sponsorship by an employer and organisations hiring individuals under the Global Talent route will not have to pay the costs associated with sponsoring workers such as the Immigration Skills Charge.

 Who is eligible for the Global Talent category?

-The scheme is open both to established talent – individuals who can demonstrate they are already leaders in their respective field – as well as applicants showing ‘promise’ and the potential to become leaders in their field.
+The Global Talent route is open both to established talent – individuals who can demonstrate they are already leaders in their respective field – as well as applicants showing ‘promise’ and potential to become leaders in their field.

 Professionals will be able to apply from fields including:

 - Arts and culture, including film and television, fashion design and architecture